-&lt;sup>5The debt-to-GDP ratio enters the regressions in log units.
+5The debt-to-GDP ratio enters the regressions in log units.
 Given debt-to-GDP ratio has a mean of 0.40, a 1% increase is equivalent to a 0.40 percentage point increase of debt-to-GDP ratio.

-&lt;sup>6Equity premium is defined as the expected excess return of the stock market.
-If it can be predicted by some variable x, then in a simple regression case $E_t[r{m,t+1} - r{f,t}] = \beta_0 + x't\beta$ .
-As a result, equity premium comoves with the predictor $x_t$ .
+6Equity premium is defined as the expected excess return of the stock market.
+If it can be predicted by some variable x, then in a simple regression case $E_t[r{m,t+1} - r{f,t}] = \beta_0 + x't\beta$.
+As a result, equity premium comoves with the predictor x_t .

-&lt;sup>7The higher expected return is partially from taking on greater risk.
+7The higher expected return is partially from taking on greater risk.
 The portfolio volatility increases by $1/(1-R^2)$ on average.
-Therefore, the portfolio Sharpe ratio increases by a factor of $(S^2 + R^2)/S^2$ .
+Therefore, the portfolio Sharpe ratio increases by a factor of $(S^2 + R^2)/S^2$.

-the price-dividend ratio.
-Moreover, I consider a large set of alternative predictors: price-earning ratio (pe), dividend-earning ratio (de), stock return volatility (svar), book-to-market ratio (bm), net equity expansion (ntis), Treasury bill rate (tbl), long-term yield (lty), long-term return (ltr), term spread (tms), default yield spread (dfy), inflation (infl), investment-capital ratio (ik), consumption-wealth ratio (cay), GDP gap (gap), and government investment-capital ratio (gik).
+Beyond the debt-to-GDP ratio, I have identified many other return predictors.
+Price-dividend ratio is arguably the most popular predictor that is both theoretically grounded and empirically successful.
+Controlling for price-dividend ratio, both the coefficients and significance of debt-to-GDP ratio are unchanged.
+As is seen in Figure 2, debt-to-GDP has distinct movements from the price-dividend ratio.
+Moreover, I consider a large set of alternative predictors: price-earning ratio (pe), dividend-earning ratio (de), stock return volatility (svar), book-to-market ratio (bm), net equity expansion (ntis), Treasury bill rate (tbl), long-term yield (Ity), long-term return (Itr), term spread (tms), default yield spread (dfy), inflation (infl), investment-capital ratio (ik), consumption-wealth ratio (cay), GDP gap (gap), and government investment-capital ratio (gik).
 From the set of predictors, I extract the first three principal components that capture 98% of the variation.
-This parsimonious model is less subject to the concern of in-sample overfitting.
-Conditioning on a large information set, the debt-to-GDP ratio still contributes to the prediction at a 99% significant level.
+This parsimonious model is less subject to the concern of in-sample overfitting.8 Conditioning on a large information set, the debt-to-GDP ratio still contributes to the prediction at a 99% significant level.
 The point estimates remain similar.
 The principal components do not drive out the explanatory power of debt-to-GDP ratio, suggesting that the ratio contains extra information.

 To assess the stability of the results further, I run the same regressions on quarterly frequency post-war data.
 The results are reported in Table 2.
-Even at a short horizon of one quarter, the debt-to-GDP ratio significantly predicts excess return.
-Moreover, the regression coefficients are highly significant and very close to the pre-war coefficients, and the $R^2$ are similar at the annual horizon and the five-year horizon.
+Even at a short horizon of one quarter, the debt-to-GDP ratio significantly predicts excess return.9 Moreover, the regression coefficients are highly significant and very close to the pre-war coefficients, and the R^2 are similar at the annual horizon and the five-year horizon.
 The significance is robust with several control variables that were mentioned before.